moneyadviceservice/tad_consumer/README.md

 1. Create a PR to merge into master;
 2. Get the approval to 2 devs;
 3. Once you get the approval of 2 devs, checkout the staging branch (which is connected to the heroku staging environment) and merge with your feature branch
-4. check the progress on https://mas-tad-consumer-staging.herokuapp.com/
+4. Check the progress on [the staging embed](https://test.moneyhelper.org.uk/en/everyday-money/insurance/use-our-travel-insurance-directory)
 5. Get a QA to have a look at your changes

+## Deployment to production

+1. Push to the production heroku instance (do not promote from staging)
+2. Check here in the [production embed](https://www.moneyhelper.org.uk/en/everyday-money/insurance/use-our-travel-insurance-directory)

 ## Test

+`npm run test`

 ### Run